twolfson/spritesmith/README.md

 [support-us]: http://bit.ly/support-spritesmith2
 [twitter]: https://twitter.com/intent/tweet?text=Spritesheets%20made%20easy%20via%20spritesmith&url=https%3A%2F%2Fgithub.com%2FEnsighten%2Fspritesmith&via=twolfsn

-## Breaking changes in 1.0.0
-We have moved to `pixelsmith` as the default `engine`.
-It is `node` based and should support your sprites.
-Any other engines must be installed outside of `spritesmith`.
-This will lead to cleaner and faster installations.

-We have moved to `binary-tree` as the default `algorithm`.
-We changed this to give the best possible packing out of the box.
-If you were using `top-down` as the default, please specify it in your configuration.

 ## Breaking changes in 2.0.0
 We have moved from `result.image` being a binary string to it being a `Buffer`.
 This is to use more canonical conventions in Node.js.